Unit Investment Trust Funds (UITFs)

 Regulated Product

-governed by the Bangko Sentral ng Pilipinas.
+Management and regulation of UITFs are governed by the Bangko Sentral ng Pilipinas.

-What is a UITF?
+What is a Unit Investment Trust Fund (UITF)?

 A UITF (Unit Investment Trust Fund) is a curated investment fund expertly managed to optimize potential returns and maintain quality investments.
 It’s an ideal option for those who lack the time or expertise for direct trading.
 Allow the experts to handle your investments in money market instruments, bonds, equities, and other assets allowed by BSP.